sosiristseng/blog-hexo-next/content/posts/linux/apt.md

 ## Deprecation of `apt-key` command

-> Use of apt-key is deprecated @ [Debian manpage](https://manpages.debian.org/testing/apt/apt-key.8.en.html)
+> Use of apt-key is deprecated.
+[Debian manpage](https://manpages.debian.org/testing/apt/apt-key.8.en.html)

 One may receive a `apt-key add is deprecated` message from Ubuntu 20.10 and newer when adding keys from 3rd party repos.